donat-b/ansible-nginx/README.md

 # Defines user and group credentials used by worker processes
 nginx_user: 'www-data'

+# Defines the number of worker processes
+nginx_worker_processes: 'auto'

 # Sets the maximum allowed size of the client request body, specified in
 # the “Content-Length” request header field
 nginx_max_body_size: 2M